-Youth participation is important and has benefits for the young people themselves, the youth group and community as a whole.
-It is the role of the volunteer youth worker, trusted adult or coach to encourage young people's participation.
-They will feel an increased ownership of and responsibility for their youth group.
+Youth participation can take a variety of forms but is important and has benefits for the young people themselves, the youth group and community as a whole.
+It is the role of the volunteer, youth worker, trusted adult or coach to encourage young people's participation.
+They will feel an increased ownership of and responsibility for their youth group and the group will be more effective and relevant through placing